GabrielWasTaken/SevenX/README.md

 ## Support

-If you encounter any issues or have any questions, feel free to open an issue on GitHub or contact us at support@archmc.es.
+If you encounter any issues or have any questions, feel free to open an issue.

 ## Donations